-Introduction
+1. Introduction

 The Place Based Impact Acceleration Account (PBIAA) is an EPSRC scheme providing four years of funding to support a programme of impact activities within a research and innovation cluster.
-This PBIAA is designed to foster activities around resilient communications in space within and for the North East Region and will support the translation of university research to accelerate placed-based impact.
+This PBIAA is designed to foster activities around resilient communications in space within and for the North East Region and will support the translation of university research to accelerate placed based impact.
 It is one of ten PBIAAs awarded in the second round of the scheme and is led by Northumbria University, in collaboration with Durham and Newcastle Universities ('the consortium'), along with regional civic and industrial partners.

-Key Facts
+1.1 Key Facts

 - 1. Apply for Impact Acceleration Funding for innovation and policy projects within resilient space communications, leading to impact within the North East region. - 2.
 Applications must be led by a staff member from Northumbria, Newcastle or Durham University. - 3.
-Projects from 3 18 months, depending on the selected innovation funding stream. - 4.
+Projects should include a non-academic partner - 4.
+Projects from 3 18 months, depending on the selected innovation funding stream. - 5.
 Funding for research translation only.
 No fundamental research can be funded by this call.

-Key Dates
+1.2 Key Dates

-25th June 2025 Register of Interest opens
+25th June 2025 Expression of Interest opens

-25th July 2025 Register of interest closes1
+25th July 2025 Expression of interest closes

-19th September 2025 Application closes (12pm lunchtime)
+19th September 2025, Full application closes (12pm lunchtime)